 - Trading Fees: You may be charged when buying or selling a fund, which you probably want to know before you trade.
 This could be a reason someone might purchase mutual fund shares directly from the fund company because they might avoid paying this fee.

-- Educate Yourself: There are now over 8,000 mutual funds to choose from, so it can be daunting to find the ones that may be best for you.
+- Educate Yourself: There are thousands of mutual funds to choose from, so it can be daunting to find the ones that may be best for you.
 Be sure to use credible information when educating yourself on what funds may be right for you.
-A great place to start is the Securities and Exchange Commission’s Office of Investor Education, where you can download Mutual Funds – A Guide for Investors.
+A great place to start is the Securities and Exchange Commission’s Office of Investor Education and Advocacy, where you can download Mutual Funds – A Guide for Investors.

 Mutual funds continue to be a great way for people to invest.
 Do your homework and consider reaching out to a CFP® professional in your area to find the ones that are right for you and your financial plan.